erhathaway/react-typescript-parcel-boilerplate/README.md

 # Architecture

-The example app makes uses of something I call `Layout-Component-State` organization.
+The example app architecture follows an MVC paradigm.
+The `M` = `State`, `V` = `Features`, and the `C` = `Layouts`.
+Thus, you compose a layout of features and interplate state into those features.
+In my opinion, this helps separate the view layer from the business layer and makes it easy to do feature development and maintance on the code base.

--   `src/layouts`: The app is organized around `layouts`.
-Layouts describe how components visually appear with respect to one another and how the components are routed.
-Animations, routing, and viewport adjustmens should be handled at the layout level.
+-   `src/layouts`: The app is organized around `layouts`. `Layouts` describe how `Features` visually appear with respect to one another and how the `Features` are routed.
+Interactions among `Features`, like Animations, routing, and viewport adjustments should be handled at the layout level.
--   `src/components` Components are isolated units.
-State is bound to components via the React Context API and MobX.
-Components should only be a view layer and all the business logic should just be interpolated into the view layer, not defined in the view layer!.
+-   `src/features` `Features` are isolated units. `State` is bound to `Features` via the React Context API and MobX. `Features` should only be a view layer - all business logic should be interpolated into the view layer... not defined in the view layer!.
 -   `src/state`: Business logic is stored in the `state` folder.
-This logic is written in the functional reactive paradigm - hence the usage of MobX.
+This logic is written in a functional reactive paradigm - hence the usage of MobX.
 -   `src/context`: The place where state is bound to the Context API.
 Business logic is instantiated here.